english-blog/english-blog.github.io/_posts/2011-11-02-wired-for-thought-how-the-brain-is-shaping-the-future-of-the-internet-jeffrey-stibel-book-review.md

 * The hyperlinks will evolve to incorporate dynamic weighting based on how many people click or how relevant the link is. (think as a color code, red - best, blue - Good, yellow - OK etc)
 * The Internet will be able to modify and create Web Sites.
 * The search engines will evolve into dynamic portals - search for anything and you will be presented with a dynamically created page from contents all over the world.
 You don't need to go to the specific websites.
 * Virtual Reality will become an extension of real life or in some cases a replacement.
-Check out [Habbo](habbo) or [SecondLife](secondlife) websites.
+Check out [Habbo][habbo] or [SecondLife][secondlife] websites.
 Already millions of people are in virtual worlds spending real money (millions of $$$).

 [habbo]: http://www.habbo.com/
 [secondlife]: http://secondlife.com/